Analysis | The past two weeks have distilled Trump’s presidency to its most basic motivation: Power

 Trump’s disinterest in the hard work that accompanies the presidency has long been obvious but became particularly apparent earlier this year when the coronavirus began to spread.
 Trump insisted that it would all go away and then proceeded to act as though it would.
 In March, following the guidance of government experts, he advocated measures meant to contain the virus.

 Soon after, though, he decided that his reelection depended more on economic than public health.
-He bet that a laissez-faire approach of leaving management to states while accepting increasing infection rates would allow him to argue on the campaign trail that he’d done his best on the virus while protecting people’s pocketbooks.
+He bet that a laissez-faire approach of leaving management to states while accepting increasing infection rates would allow him to argue on the campaign trail that he had done his best on the virus while protecting people’s pocketbooks.
 It convinced some voters, yes, at the cost of nearly 250,000 American lives.
-But again, he made a choice between power and governance, in favor of the former.
+But, again, he made a choice between power and governance, in favor of the former.

-Since Election Day, Trump has only sporadically mentioned the ongoing pandemic, which is now infecting more than 160,000 people a day, a significant number of whom won’t survive.
+Since Election Day, Trump has only sporadically mentioned the ongoing pandemic, which is daily infecting more than 160,000 people, a significant number of whom won’t survive.

 “We’re actually told by sources he’s much more consumed by the state of this election and contesting the results than he is with the pandemic surging across the country,” CNN’s Kaitlin Collins reported Wednesday.